CookieMasterT/Python-Utilities/App/Utilities/InstaPicPaste/README.md

 Intended to be used with any screenshot tool to quickly save the image by pasting it into the target directory without having to navigate to the folder via GUI.

+IMAGES FOLDER IS NOT PERSISTENT all files within will be deleted on each invocation of the script